Warmedpie/CatFishChess/README.md

-# cppChessEngine
+# CatFishChess
-A pretty minimal chess program.
+A pretty minimal chess program named after my favorite chess engine, stockfish.

 Evaluates on Material and piece square tables
 Uses minimax with Alpha-Beta and a transposition table